Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Seven dividend-paying defense stocks serving the U.S. Army and shareholders are surging amid the most monumental procurement cycle since President Ronald Reagan’s two terms in the 1980s.

 The spending is intended to develop, maintain and equip the U.S. military and intelligence community.
-The beefed up funding also expanded weapons procurement by $5.9 billion, a $1.1 billion increase from President Biden’s request, as Russia wages war against Ukraine.
+The beefed-up funding also expanded weapons procurement by $5.9 billion, a $1.1 billion increase, or 22.9%, from President Biden’s request, as Russia wages war against Ukraine.

-Another threat is China’s military flyovers and other provocations against Taiwan, Japan, South Korea and other nations in the Asia-Pacific region.
-Bipartisan support for enhanced U.S. defense spending resembles what occurred with President Reagan’s unwavering support of a strong national defense that started with his inauguration on January 20, 1981, and carried through his second term on January 20, 1989.
+A big threat in the Asia-Pacific region is manifested by China’s military flyovers and other provocations against Taiwan, Japan, South Korea, Australia and additional nations in that sphere of the world.
+Bipartisan support for enhanced U.S. defense spending resembles what occurred with President Reagan’s unwavering drive for a strong national defense that started with his inauguration on January 20, 1981, and carried through his second term on January 20, 1989.

 Courtesy of www.StockRover.com.
 Learn about Stock Rover by clicking here.